awslabs/amazon-timestream-tools/integrations/kafka_connector/README.md

 The connector is recommended to be deployed in private subnet(s), hence it may not have access to internet.
 It means that the connector does not have access to services like S3 and Timestream that are outside your MSK Connect VPC.
 In order to have the connectivity, you can establish a private connection between your MSK Connect VPC and the services like Amazon S3 and Amazon Timestream using VPC Endpoints powered by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html).
-In this section, we create create the VPC endpoints that are required for the connector to have private connectivity to the services.
+In this section, we create the VPC endpoints that are required for the connector to have private connectivity to the services.

 #### VPC endpoint from MSK Connect VPC to Amazon S3